KyulingLee/UScreenCaptureUI/README.md

 UScreenCaptureUI
 ================

-A simple UI for Screen Capture DirectShow Source Filter (UScreenCapture) by Unreal Streaming Technologies, available [here](http://www.umediaserver.net/umediaserver/download.html).
+A simple UI for Screen Capture DirectShow Source Filter (UScreenCapture) by Unreal Streaming Technologies.

+It looks like UScreenCapture was abandoned by the developers and isn't available on official sources anymore, so this UI is just garbage now.
+Please look for a more complete software like [Open Broadcaster Software](https://obsproject.com/)

 Binaries on `dist` folder.